andreistreltsov/discriminated/README.md

         items.ForEach(item => item.Match(
             x => Console.WriteLine("the number is " + x),
 		    x => Console.WriteLine("the string is " + x)
-		))
+	));

 ## Building

 `$ gulp build`

-First it generates union classes with 2..N cases, where N is the number of type parameters implemented in Union.cs.
+1. generates union classes with 2..N cases, where N is the number of type parameters implemented in Union.cs.

-discriminated.dll is then compiled from generated code.
+2. discriminated.dll is compiled from generated code.